 You know who you are.

-You are a successful woman leader who has risen through the ranks, feeling satisfied and also lonely, searching for a safe place to think out loud about what the next level of your leadership looks like.
+You are a successful woman leader who has risen through the ranks, searching for a place to think out loud with like-minded women about what the next level of your leadership looks like.

 The Executive Coaching Roundtable for women leaders is a leadership development affinity group designed specifically for top-of-the-house women leaders operating across the enterprise.
 It’s a facilitated coaching roundtable which strengthens your leadership effectiveness, hones self-awareness, sharpens your aspirations, and helps you shape the culture of your organization.